jgberton/rightplace-ai-case-study/README.md

 Career data is deeply personal.

 Professional experiences, ambitions, conversations and achievements deserve the same level of care as any other sensitive information.

+> [!IMPORTANT]
+>
+> Candidates always control how their professional profile is shared.

 RightPlace AI was designed around a simple principle: